osubriany/plane-shooter/README.md

 5. Avoid enemy ships and survive as long as possible

 ## Controls
-- Arrow keys: Move ship
+- Arrow keys or WASD: Move ship
 - No shooting controls needed (automatic)

 ## Setup